Outdoor pillows and cushions can make your patio furniture more comfortable as well as adding a colorful touch to the decor.

 You will want to clean mildew or mold outdoors especially if you have trouble with allergies.
 Spores can spread quickly, so make sure the wind is blowing away from you before fighting mold.

-Vinegar can be an ideal solution for killing mildew or mold spores.
+Vinegar can be an ideal solution for getting rid of mildew or mold spores.
 Here are some tips for cleaning tough spots with vinegar.

 Use vinegar to kill mildew of patio cushions